 What is downsizing?
 Reasons why companies downsize

-In business, downsizing refers to reducing operating costs – making a company leaner – often described as ‘trimming the fat’.
+In business, Downsizing refers to reducing operating costs – making a company leaner – often described as ‘trimming the fat’.
 This involves reducing the size of the workforce, plant closures, and making the firm’s departments more productive and efficient.

-The aim of downsizing is to restructure an organization in order to make it more competitive.
+Downsizing aims to restructure an organization to make it more competitive.
 It is a natural progression in terms of the development of an organization.

 Some people say downsizing differs from a layoff, with downsizing being a more permanent measure, while a layoff might include a chance of rehiring the workers who lost their jobs at a later date.
 Today, the term ‘layoff’ can mean either the temporary suspension or permanent termination of a job.